fashberg/WThermostatBeca/README.md

 _(fas)_: Only available in -fas version

-## Hardware
-The Hardware itself has two Microcontrollers:
-* The MCU, the Main Controlling Unit.
-  * It controls Temperature, Display, the Relay, Scheduling, has RTC, etc.
-  * The software on the MCU gets not upgraded with WThermostat, so no changes here.
-* The ESP8266-based Tuya-Wifi-Module.
-  * WThermostat replaces the Software on this ESP-Module
-  * There is a serial connection between MCU and ESP.
-Via this connection the we can control the MCU
-  * Only the Wifi-Verisons of thermostats have the ESP-Module.

-### Hardware-Versions
+## Hardware-Versions
 You need the WiFi Version!
-(W in productname suffix, like -GALW).
+(W in productname suffix, like -GAL**W**).
 There is also a version without WLAN.
+See <a href="./docs/Diagnose%20Can%20we%20add%20WiFi%20to%20Non-Wifi%20Thermostat%20bac-002.pdf">Diagnose Can we add WiFi to Non-Wifi Thermostat bac-002.pdf</a>

 The BHT Version is for heating only.
 The BAC-Version has modes Cooling, Heating and Ventilation.
 The BHT-002-GA/GB/GC versions only differs in relays-wiring.

+#### Difference between GA, GB and GC

 * GA - Water-Heating
   * Two Relays for opening and closing valve